Value distribution of q-differences of meromorphic functions in several complex variables: -difference analogue of the second main theorem for hyperplanes

 It is clear that for any given $z\in\mathbb{C}^{m},$ there always exists a $\mu\in T\subset\{1, \ldots, p\},$ $\sharp T=n+1,$ such that for $j\neq \mu(i),$ $i=0,1,\ldots,n.$ Hence we obtain

 Combining this with Corollary \ref{HSMT} gives for all $r=\|z\|$ on a set of logarithmic density one.
 And then by the first main theorem, the theorem is immediately obtained. \end{proof}

 \begin{remark}Set $ L=\frac{\prod_{j=1}^p H_j(f)}{C(f)}.$ Clearly, Both $\prod_{j=1}^p H_j(f)$ and $C(f)$ are entire functions on $\mathbb{C}^{m}$.
-By the Jensen's Formula, we have Hence the conclusion of Theorem \ref{HSMT} can be written as which is a $q$-difference counterpart of the Gundersen-Hayman version of the Cartan's the second main theorem with hyperplanes in several complex variables \cite{gundersen-hayman}. \end{remark}
+By the Jensen's Formula, we have Hence the conclusion of Theorem \ref{HSMT} can be written as which is a $q$-difference counterpart of the Gundersen-Hayman version \cite{gundersen-hayman} of the Cartan's the second main theorem with hyperplanes in several complex variables, and may also be applied into complex functional equations. \end{remark}